New Orleans Saints vs. Atlanta Falcons NFL Week 18 Odds, Plays and Insights for January 9, 2022

 - Against the spread, New Orleans is 8-8-0 this year.

-- When New Orleans records more than 26.8 points, it is 5-1 against the spread and 5-1 overall.
+- New Orleans is 5-1 against the spread and 5-1 overall in games when it records more than 26.8 points.

-- New Orleans is 2-3 against the spread and 1-4 overall when the team totals more than 364.1 yards.
+- New Orleans is 2-3 against the spread and 1-4 overall when the team churns out over 364.1 yards.

-- The Saints have turned the ball over 18 times this season, two fewer than the Falcons have forced (20).

 - Click over to SISportsbook and find the latest spread, moneyline and total for New Orleans' matchup with the Falcons.